What is the purpose of HepVu.org?

 Where does the HepVu data come from?

-State-level Hepatitis C antibody prevalence estimates were derived from the Coalition for Applied Modeling for Prevention (CAMP) at Emory University, a project supported by the Centers for Disease Control and Prevention (CDC).
-State-level Hepatitis C mortality data were obtained from the National Vital Statistics System (NVSS) and compiled by researchers at the Rollins School of Public Health at Emory University.
+State-level Hepatitis C chronic and antibody prevalence estimates were obtained from the Coalition for Applied Modeling for Prevention (CAMP) at Emory University, a project supported by the Centers for Disease Control and Prevention.
+State-level Hepatitis C mortality data were obtained from the WONDER online database system developed by the Centers for Disease Control and Prevention (CDC).
+Data were compiled by researchers at the Rollins School of Public Health at Emory University.
+HepVu publishes the latest Hepatitis C data available.
 All data received by Emory University are anonymous, meaning that no names or other personally identifying information are provided.

 What is a Hepatitis C antibody?